benwu232/learning_notes/kaggle/humpback-whale-identification.md

 * ElasticTransform
 * Cutout

-2. Loss functions
-* ArcFace
-* CosFace
-One-shot Face Recognition by Promoting Underrepresented Classes

-3. small images to bigger images
+4. small images to bigger images
-4. easy pairs to harder pairs
+5. easy pairs to harder pairs
-5. flip images to make new classes
+6. flip images to make new classes
-6. new_whale threhold selection based on distribution of new_whale in training set
+7. new_whale threhold selection based on distribution of new_whale in training set

 ## 1st place
 [Link to disscussion](https://www.kaggle.com/c/humpback-whale-identification/discussion/82366)